DWTechs/Checkard.js/README.md

 isObject(obj: any, emptyCheck?: boolean = false): boolean {}

-// This method lets you check if a value is included as a property of an object. isProperty(val: any, obj: { [key: string]: any }): boolean {}
+// This method lets you check if a value is included in an object properties. isProperty(val: any, obj: { [key: string]: any }): boolean {}

 ```